Dr Anna Schurich

 Anna obtained her BSc in Medical Microbiology and Immunology from the University of Newcastle upon Tyne, UK and was awarded a PhD in Biomedicine from the University of Bonn, Germany, in Professor Percy Knolle’s lab, where she studied antigen cross-presentation and tolerance induction in the liver.
 She then moved to the lab of Professor Mala Maini at UCL, UK, working on the regulation of T cell exhaustion in chronic viral hepatitis B patients.
 In 2017 she was appointed as lecturer in the Department of Infectious Diseases at King's.

 Her research focuses on the metabolic regulation of human T cell responses in the context of chronic antigen stimulation, such as found in viral infections and cancer.
-She is especially interested in the oncogenic Epstein-Barr virus.

 Anna is a founding member and treasurer of the British Society for Immunology (BSI) Immunometabolism Affinity Group.